 How Top Privacy Coins are Holding Up

-In January of 2019, out of the top ten cryptocurrencies, two of them were privacy coins.
+In January of 2019, out of the top ten cryptocurrencies, two of them were privacy coins. (updated November 2018: no privacy coins are in top ten at this time.
+However, there is talk of #10, ADA (Cardano) adding privacy in the future).
 Continued developments, improvements, and growth all point to long term usage of these privacy coins.

 Let’s take a look at the three privacy coins we introduced earlier in the article, Monero, Dash and Zcash, to get an idea of how they’re surviving the efforts of regulators: